rahuljoshi0322/cloud-platform-journey/linux/day3-networking-firewalls.md

 Port 22 is a number identification over which ssh service connects/listens

 ## How I checked listening services
 I ran ss -tuln which shows what ports are listening.
-The sudo ss -tulpnm command shows which service is running on a particular port.
+The sudo ss -tulpn command shows which service is running on a particular port.

 ## Difference between Linux firewall and GCP firewall
 Linux firewall is inbuilt OS firewall whereas GCP firewall will control at the cloud level.
 Firewall controls who can reach the device.